eval/deps-try/README.md

   - code completion
   - see doc and source of a function
 - deps-try added fanciness for rebel-readline:
+  - see examples of a function from clojuredocs.org
   - pprint results with syntax highlighting
-  - kill operations without quiting the REPL
+  - interrupt operations without quiting the REPL
+  - easier copy/paste of multiline code
+  - improved support for eval-at-point (e.g. set and list literals, var quote, deref)
 - toggle Clojure settings
   - `clojure.core/*print-meta*`
   - `clojure.core/*print-namespace-maps*` (default off)